Juniper/terraform-provider-mist/docs/resources/site_wlan.md

 - `default_psk` (String, Sensitive) default PSK to use if cloud WLC is not available, 8-63 characters
 - `default_vlan_id` (String)
 - `enabled` (Boolean)
-- `force_lookup` (Boolean) when 11r is enabled, we'll try to use the cached PMK, this can be disabled `false` means auto
+- `force_lookup` (Boolean) when 11r is enabled, we'll try to use the cached PMK, this can be disabled. `false` means auto
 - `source` (String) enum: `cloud_psks`, `radius`